Registered nurse jobs in the Central Coast

 Choose from 100's of roles that suit your needs, values and requirements.

-Registered Nurse Jobs on the Central Coast FAQs
+Registered nurse jobs on the Central Coast FAQs

 Registered nurses in aged care homes are responsible for providing high quality care to residents on a physical, emotional and holistic level.
 To enter into the industry, the first clinical step is to qualify as an assistant in nursing/personal care worker, and through upskilling you can step into the role of a registered nurse.
+Typical duties include:

 We have longstanding relationships with over 400 aged care homes across Australia, in metro, regional, rural and remote areas of the country.